Filming in NewcastleGateshead

-The area outside of BALTIC Centre for Contemporary Art give great views of the Gateshead Millennium Bridge, The Sage Gatesheadand the view across the Quayside including the seven spectacular bridges that span the River Tyne; contact the attractions directly to film inside the venues.
+The area outside of BALTIC Centre for Contemporary Art give great views of the Gateshead Millennium Bridge, Sage Gateshead and the view across the Quayside including the seven spectacular bridges that span the River Tyne; contact the attractions directly to film inside the venues.

 One of the most defining images of NewcastleGateshead, the Tyne Bridge offers stunning views across the Quayside and is beamed to millions of people across the world annually as 52,000 runners cross during the Bupa Great North Run.

-Home to stylish bars, restaurants, hotels and the city’s magistrate and crown courts, Newcastle Quayside is a bustling area for leisure and business and gives stunning views to the newly regenerated Gateshead Quays.
+Home to stylish bars, restaurants, hotels and the city’s magistrate and crown courts, Newcastle Quayside is a bustling area for leisure and business and gives stunning views to the regenerated Gateshead Quays.

 A historic icon in the heart of the city, Newcastle Castle's Norman Castle Keep was built by William the Conqueror’s son in 1168 and is one of the finest examples of a Norman Keep found in Britain today.
 With 100 steps to the very top, the Keep offers outstanding views across the cityscape and makes a great filming location - please contact the Castle directly to arrange.

 NewcastleGateshead Initiative has stock footage for a wide range of uses, view the variety of footage we have available on YouTube.

 Contact a member of the team below for more information or to request files.